PerfectlySoft/Perfect-CRUD/README.md

 `TableCreatePolicy` consists of the following options:

 * .shallow - If indicated, then joined type tables will not be automatically created.
 If not indicated, then any joined type tables will be automatically created.
 * .dropTable - The database table will be dropped before it is created.
-This can be useful during development and testing, or for tables which contain ephemeral data which can be reset after a restart.
+This can be useful during development and testing, or for tables that contain ephemeral data which can be reset after a restart.
 * .reconcileTable - If the database table already exists then any columns which differ between the type and the table will be either removed or added.

 Calling create on a table which already exists is a harmless operation resulting in no changes unless the `.reconcileTable` or `.dropTable` policies are indicated.
 Existing tables will not be modified to match changes in the corresponding Codable type unless `.reconcileTable` is indicated.